sardana-org/sardana/doc/source/users/macro_hooks.rst

 ===========

 A hook is an extra code that can be run at certain points of a macro execution.
-These points are predefined for each hookable macro and passed via a "hints" mechanism.
+These points, called *hook places* are predefined for each *hookable* macro.
-The hint tells the macro how and when to run the attached hook.
+The hook place tells the macro how and when to run the attached hook.
 Hooks allow the customization of already existing macros and can be added using three different ways:

-- General Hooks
+- :ref:`General Hooks <sardana-macros-hooks-general>`
 - :ref:`Sequencer Hooks <sequencer_ui>`
-- :ref:`Programmatic Hooks <sardana-macros-scanframework>`
+- :ref:`Programmatic Hooks <sardana-macro-adding-hooks-support>`

 All available macros can be used as a hook.

+.. _sardana-macros-hooks-general:

 General Hooks
 -------------